 - Fill in the relevant ‘Reviewer Evaluation Form’ and ensure that any information related to her/his (the reviewer) identity has not been reflected in the form.
 Indicating her/his decision in respect of whether the manuscript should be accepted for publication or not along with the justification of this decision.

 - Review the manuscript objectively and only in terms of its content and ensure that nationality, gender, religious and political beliefs, and economic apprehension do not influence the review.

-- Review the manuscript in a constructive and kind tone, avoid making personal comments including hostility, slander and insult.
+- Review the manuscript in a constructive and kind tone, and avoid making personal comments including hostility, slander, and insult.
 If it is seen that the reviewers’ comments do not have a scientific quality, they might be invited to revise their assessment and feedback.

 - Review only the content of a manuscript objectively.

 - Protect the privacy of information provided by the editor or the author(s) and destroy the manuscript after the review processes.

 - Inform the editor of the journal if they think that they encounter a problem that may harm the double-blind review process and decline to review the manuscript during the review process.

 - Dispose of the manuscripts they have reviewed in accordance with the principle of confidentiality after the review process.
 Reviewers can use the final versions of the manuscripts they have reviewed only after publication.